DavidGriffith/daphne-emu/README.md

 Anyway, there are two good scripts from DavidGriffith called "run.sh" and "singe.sh", which will run Dragon's Lair and Mad Dog McCree, respectively.
-Open the scripts and study them (they are point to "$HOME/.daphne").
+Open the scripts and study them (they are pointing to "$HOME/.daphne").
-I am changed them a little and renamed them to "run_vldp.sh" and "run_singe.sh" (which are pointing to "$HOME/games/arcade/daphne").
+I changed them a little and renamed them to "run_vldp.sh" and "run_singe.sh" (which are pointing to "$HOME/games/arcade/daphne").
 Their settings worked fine on my raspberry pi 4b.

 --------------------------------